tantricllama/freemoney/README.md

 ## Minting

-Anyone can mint any number of tokens, if they pay a donation in the form of ETH.
-There is no minimum donation amount.
+A number of tokens are minted each day.
+Anyone can claim a portion of these tokens, up to 100 per request.
+If not all of the tokens are claims, then not all of the tokens are minted.

 ## Heists